Winnipeg Statement

-The Winnipeg Statement is the Canadian Conference of Catholic Bishops' statement on the papal encyclical Humanae vitae from a plenary assembly held at Saint Boniface in Winnipeg, Manitoba.
-Published on September 27, 1968, it is the Canadian bishops' document about rejecting Pope Paul VI's July 1968 encyclical on human life and the regulation of birth.
+The Winnipeg Statement is the Canadian Conference of Catholic Bishops' statement on Pope Paul IV's 1968 papal encyclical Humanae vitae from a plenary assembly held in St. Boniface, Winnipeg, Manitoba.
+Published on September 27, 1968, it explains the bishops' rejection of the encyclical, which concerns human life and the regulation of birth (such as by birth control).

 Summary

 Published two months after Humanae vitae, the Winnipeg Statement was an attempt by the Canadian Conference of Catholic Bishops to address widespread concern within the church about the prohibition of all forms of artificial contraception, and to counsel its members on how to respond to those who have difficulty accepting the directives.